bartfeenstra/betty/documentation/usage/project.rst

 The project directory
 --------------------
 ``./assets/``
-    Your project's :doc:`assets <assets>`, through which you can override translations, HTML templates, and more.
+    Your project's :doc:`assets </usage/assets>`, through which you can override translations, HTML templates, and more.
 ``./betty.yaml`` **or** ``./betty.yml`` **or** ``./betty.json``
     Your project's configuration file.
 ``./output/``